 What to do in Capitol Reef National Park

-Find the blacksmith shop then check out the Fruita Schoolhouse.
-The Gifford House Store and Museum sells fresh baked pies, bread and cinnamon rolls.
+Find the blacksmith shop, then check out the Fruita Schoolhouse.
+The Gifford House Store and Museum sells freshly baked pies, bread and cinnamon rolls.

 Hike the Sunset Point Trail, a .4-mile (.6 km) easy trail.
 Find it off Utah Route 24.